NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 - Unix
 ---

-A few days ago was _[System Administrator Appreciation Day](http://sysadminday.com/)_.
+A week ago was _[System Administrator Appreciation Day](http://sysadminday.com/)_.
 It is celebrated on the last _Friday_ in _July_ and it has been celebrated since _July 28, 2000_.
 But, system administrators know not all days are like today.
 They face many hard times and struggles during their careers and the worse of them all is either a [security breech](/blog/2015/07/30/freebsd-block-brute-force-attacks-using-sshguard-and-ipfw-firewall/) or data loss.

 For so many years I've been writing and maintaining backup scripts on and on, for every single database I added, for every single directory with critical data, or any other service I was running on every new server I got my hands on.
 In the end, I found myself ended up in a pile of backup scripts and multitudinous cron entries which was a nightmare to keep track of.
 I even had to manage the schedule so that two backup scripts do not run at the same time.
 Even more, I had to manually track the backups whether they were successful or not.
 Also, someone has to delete the old ones to make rooms for the next ones.